-We are proud to release this report summarizing demographic data of the worldwide population of survivors of Nazi persecution.
+We are proud to release the second edition of our report summarizing demographic data of the worldwide population of survivors of Nazi persecution.
+As an organization that works with a unique and vulnerable community, demographic data helps us better understand the survivor community as a whole and provide better services.
+It allows us to make well-informed decisions by identifying patterns that can lead to better outcomes for those we serve.
+The needs of survivors may vary according to many factors, which include location, age, health, disability, poverty and persecution history.
+Given our work with more than 300 social welfare agencies around the world and our direct contact with survivors through the pensions we provide, no one has a greater understanding of these needs.

 A little over 70 years ago, the Conference on Jewish Material Claims Against Germany (Claims Conference) signed the first indemnification agreement (the Luxembourg Agreements), making it possible for Holocaust survivors to receive a measure of justice.
-Since 1951, the Claims Conference has secured over \$90 billion in indemnification for Jewish survivors of the Holocaust for suffering and losses resulting from persecution by the Nazis.
+Since 1951, the Claims Conference has secured over \$95 billion in indemnification for Jewish survivors of the Holocaust for suffering and losses resulting from persecution by the Nazis.
 This work has ensured that survivors receive pensions, one-time payments and - for those most in need - life-sustaining services, such as home care, medicine, hot meals and friendly support networks.
 Our ongoing negotiations with Germany and Austria, which continue to this day, aim to allow survivors to live their final years with the dignity stolen from them in their younger days.
 Understanding Holocaust survivors, their needs and the challenges they face helps the Claims Conference envision and implement programs to enhance life quality.
-The needs of survivors may vary according to many factors: location, age, health, disability, poverty, persecution and on and on.
-It is the commitment of the Claims Conference to study the multiplicity of issues, their interconnectedness and relationship, and most importantly their impact on survivors health and well-being.

-The data we have amassed not only tells us how many and where survivors are, it clearly indicates that most survivors are at a time in their lives when their need for care is growing.
-Our work and commitment to Holocaust survivors remains steadfast.

-It is our goal that this initial report provides a fuller picture of our Holocaust survivors, whose resilience must be honored, remembered and serve as an example for us all.
+It is the commitment of the Claims Conference to study the diverse issues they face and, most importantly, how our support can impact their health and well-being.
+The data we have amassed not only tells us how many and where survivors are, it clearly indicates that the vast majority of survivors are at a time in their lives, or approaching a time, when their need for care is growing.
+We know and understand that we are rapidly losing survivors and our focus remains steadfast on providing the best possible care for survivors in their final years.
+It is our goal that these continued reports provide a fuller picture of our Holocaust survivors, so we can meet their needs and safeguard their dignity in their later years.
+You only need to meet one survivor - this report provides a glimpse into the entire survivor community - to know their resilience is unmatched.
+They continue to serve as an example for us all.

-have daylor Gideon Taylor

-President
+haven Jaylor

-Greg Schneider Greg Schneider
+Greg Schneider